The Night We Met

 "The Night We Met" is a song recorded by American band Lord Huron for their second studio album, Strange Trails (2015).
 Following its inclusion in the Netflix series 13 Reasons Why, "The Night We Met" entered the record charts in several countries, including in Australia, Canada, France, the United Kingdom, and the United States.
-It was certified platinum by the Recording Industry Association of America for combined sales and streaming figures exceeding one million units.
+It was certified triple platinum by the Recording Industry Association of America for combined sales and streaming figures exceeding three million units.
+The song, as of September 6, 2025, has amassed over 3.2 billion streams on Spotify.

 Background

-"The Night We Met" was written and produced by Ben Schneider, and mixed by Rick Parker.
-"The Night We Met" was recorded at Russian Recording, USA, and Whispering Pines.
+"The Night We Met" was written and produced by frontman Ben Schneider, and mixed by Rick Parker.
+It was recorded at Whispering Pines in Los Angeles, California.